Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 In general, a new and clean cloth in a dry climate is usually more "slick" and "faster" than old and dirty cloth in a humid climate.
 A dirty cloth can also lead to dirtier balls, which can result in more cling.
 For more info, see the cling resource page.

-Cloth friction also has an important effect on CB swerve and masse shots.
-A slick cloth delays the curve, causing the CB to swing out more.
+Cloth friction also has an important effect on CB swerve and massé shots.
+A slick cloth delays the curve, causing larger net cue ball deflection (the combined effects of squirt and swerve) for sidespin shots, and causing the CB to swing out more with massé shots.

 For more info on the effects of humidity, see: humidity effects.